brucestull/pipenv-example-basic/README.md

 # pipenv-example-basic
+* **Note: This example is performed on a Windows OS system and uses PowerShell.**
 * This example repository will guide user through installing `pipenv` and creating a `pipenv` virtual environment.
 The virtual environment will not have any project specific packages installed.
-After finishing this process, the user should ensure the current terminal session is in project root and use `pipenv install PACKAGE` or `pipenv install PACKAGE==VERSION` to install needed packages.
+After finishing this process, the user should ensure the current terminal session is in same directory where `Pipfile` and `Pipfile.lock` are located and then use `pipenv install PACKAGE` or `pipenv install PACKAGE==VERSION` to install needed packages.

 ## Resources:
 * https://pypi.org/project/pipenv/